sveltejs/svelte-loader/README.md

-# This package is no longer maintained.
+> Undecided yet what bundler to use?
 We suggest using [SvelteKit](https://kit.svelte.dev), or Vite with [vite-plugin-svelte](https://github.com/sveltejs/vite-plugin-svelte/).

 # svelte-loader